 Al Valentyn takes a look.

-The future for Kepler based GPU’s certainly looks bright, as NVIDIA’s CEO, Jensen H Huang mentions in leaked email, the GPUs will be making their way to other systems.
+The future for Kepler based GPU’s certainly looks bright, as NVIDIA’s CEO, Jensen H Huang mentions in a leaked email, the GPUs will be making their way to other systems.
 The ones that seem particularly interesting are the super thin notebooks and superphones.

 NVIDIA have already done well in mobile technology with their Tegra, and not long ago showed off their Tegra 3 which will be available on the Asus Transformer Prime TF700T, along with other mobile devices such smartphones.